goatshriek/stumpless/docs/style.md

    when built on different platforms or with different flags, but will always have the same semantics.
 See the [portability guide](portability.md) for more information on how portability is handled in function and header names.
+ * **`locked_` prefix** Functions that start with `locked_` make the assumption that some or all of their parameters are protected by holding a mutex before they are called.
+They are not thread safe on their own, so it is up to the caller to lock the resources.
+These are useful when you need to perform an operation, but using a thread-safe version would cause deadlock by trying to get a mutex that is already held.
+Often, the version of the function without the locked prefix simply acquires the locks, and then calls the `locked_` version.
+ * **`unchecked_` prefix** Some functions start with `unsafe_` to mark that they do not perform any checking on their arguments.
+These allow callers to avoid NULL checks and other checks that would be redundant because the checks have already been performed elsewhere.
+Of course, the caller needs to make sure that they do any necessary checks before calling these.